hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 ### Operating systems

-- tasks carried out
+- tasks carried out / purpose
     - allocates memmory to software
     - sends instructions to printers
-    - responds to input devices
+    - recognizes and responds to input devices
     - opens and closes files on devices
+    - does file management
     - multi-programming systems allocate equitable processing time to each task
     - sends error messages if an error
     - hanldes user logins
     - handles file permissions
     - provides the interface between a user and the computer
+    - manages hardware resources
+    - responsible for handling errors

+- purpose
+    - multi-processing OS is when system has more than one processor
+    - multi-tasking OS allows more than one program to run at a same time
+    - multi-tasking OS allocates sufficient processor time to each program
+    - multi-threading OS allows different parts of a single program (process) to run at the same time
+    - real-time OS allo the computer to respond to input instantaneously
+    - distributed OS allows data to be stored on a number of computers in different locations

 ### Device drivers